polarityio/misp-warning-lists/README.md

 |---|
 |*MISP Warning lists lookup example* |

+## Supported Lists

+This integration supports all MISP warning lists except for CIDR and regex type lists as well as the Majestic Million and Tranco lists.
+Please see the Majestic Million integration if you are interested in that data set: https://github.com/polarityio/majestic-million

 The MISP Warning Lists integration is designed to automatically fetch data from the MISP Warning lists github repository located here: https://github.com/MISP/misp-warninglists.
 The integration can be set to automatically update lists, manually update lists via the MISP github repo, or manually update lists in an offline manner.

 ## Automatic list updates